 The Company is subject to concentrations of credit risk primarily from cash and accounts receivable.
 The Company maintains accounts with financial institutions which exceed the current federally insured maximum of \$250,000.
 The Company minimizes risks associated with cash by periodically reviewing the credit quality of its primary financial institutions.
 The Company's accounts receivable are principally with agencies of the United States Department of Defense.
-These agencies accounted for 73.4% of the Company's accounts receivable as of June 30, 2010.
-The Company also had an outstanding accounts receivable with one Department of Defense sub-contractor which accounted for 10.3% of the Company's accounts receivable as of June 30, 2010.
+These agencies accounted for 59.6% of the Company's accounts receivable as of June 30, 2011.
+The Company also had an outstanding accounts receivable with two Department of Defense sub-contractors which accounted for 17.7% and 12.3% of the Company's accounts receivable respectively, as of June 30, 2011.
+As of June 30, 2010 various agencies of the Department of Defense accounted for 73.4% of the Company's outstanding accounts receivable and one Department of Defense sub-contractor accounted for 10.3% of the Company's accounts receivable.